 How SeaFeed™ works to combat climate change

-The SeaFeed™ product range is based upon the bioactives found naturally in this seaweed.
-Our scientists have replicated the bioactives found naturally in this seaweed and in turn created a unique synergy between natural and synthetic solutions which enhances the stability and consistency of Sea Forest products.
+The SeaFeed™ product range is based upon the bioactives found naturally in Asparagopsis.
+Our scientists have replicated these bioactives and in turn created a unique manufactured range of solutions which are easy to apply across all farming systems.

 Why?

-Methane is produced in the guts of ruminant livestock as a result of enteric fermentation.
+Methane is produced in the gut of ruminant livestock as a result of enteric fermentation.

 seaforest_icon_livestock1.png